VedantUTSA/PYNQ_Demo/README.md

 <img src="Images/Test_code.PNG">

-- The code basically writes "1011" to the four GPIO pins of the processor and reads the output of the basic gates
+- The code basically writes "1011" to the four input GPIO pins of the processor and reads the output of the basic gates
-- The 4 outputs of the processor are currently connected to one 4-input AND gates and three 4-input XOR gate
+- The 4 outputs of the processor are currently connected to one 4-input AND gate and three 4-input XOR gates
 - After executing the GPIO read function, the processor reads "1110" which is the output of the gates connected to the GPIO

+On sucessfully reading the input gpio pins "1110", user can confirm complete setup of the PYNQ board.